MD-1909/Discord-Gemini-Bot/README.md

 #### Generate a new Gemini API key

-Navigate to [API Keys](https://aistudio.google.com/app/apikey) and generate a new one, then copy it to the .env file in your local copy of the repo.
+Navigate to [Google AI Studio API Keys](https://aistudio.google.com/app/apikey) and generate a new one, then copy it to the .env file in your local copy of the repo.
 <br>

 ### Discord Setup